The Curriculum Choice

 It also covers Roman history from Romulus’ founding of the city in 753 BC to the end of the 3rd Punic War in 146 BC, complete with maps, paintings, review puzzles and activities.

-It is a big book, if you get the printed 4oo high-quality page version.
+It’s a big book!
+You get the 400 high-quality pages.
 This is my all-time favorite Latin program!
 We have completed a year with my 5th grade son, but we have not finished the 400 pg. book.
-We worked on Latin 3 x a week, at our own pace.
+We worked on Latin 3x a week, at our own pace.

 Reasons we love the “Big Book”: